 Both make for quick meals to get dinner on the table.
 Low-effort meals that everyone likes.
 Meals that allow you to get back to other things you want to do.

 When this hit shelves, it went into my cart.

 Now, to be fair, taco night is super easy to do at Trader Joe's.
-There are no shortage of tortilla types, meat and meatless options, guacs, salsa and cheese options.
+There is no shortage of tortilla types, meat and meatless options, guac, salsa, and cheese options.

 I figured since the individual options are so good, then this set should be fine.

 Well, I made these and my reaction was womp womp.